Testing AI

 Despite its promised potential, AI faces several significant barriers that hinder its widespread adoption.
 Based on insights from AI innovators and experts, here are some of the biggest hurdles standing in the way of AI development and implementation in Europe today.

-Even the best technological solution will fail if is not matched with concrete local problems and contexts.
+Even the best technological solution will fail if not matched with concrete local problems and contexts.
 We need to foster a culture where public institutions feel confident to explore AI's potential, not fear it.
-By creating real-world testing environments and clearer regulations, Europe can unlock a future where AI drives sustainable societal progress..
+By creating real-world testing environments and clearer regulations, Europe can unlock a future where AI drives sustainable societal progress.

 Dimitri Schuurman, lead researcher of a new paper on AI Testing & Experimentation Facilities.